photo hurricane cuba

 000

-TROPICAL STORM DEXTER WIND SPEED PROBABILITIES NUMBER 1
+TROPICAL STORM GABRIELLE WIND SPEED PROBABILITIES NUMBER 12

-AT 0300Z THE CENTER OF TROPICAL STORM DEXTER WAS LOCATED NEAR
+AT 0300Z THE CENTER OF TROPICAL STORM GABRIELLE WAS LOCATED NEAR

 Z INDICATES COORDINATED UNIVERSAL TIME (GREENWICH)